energysistem/manuals/42260-Tower3/en/15-remote.md

 ## Remote control

-With the Remote Control you can select all possibilities that *Energy Tower 3* offers you:
+Control all the functions the *Energy Tower 3* has to offer:

 * Turn ON/OFF.

-* Select your mode (USB, SD, Line-in, Radio FM, Bluetooth®) through the SOURCE button.
+* Select different playback modes (USB, SD, Line-in, Radio FM, Bluetooth®) using the X button.

-* “Mute” function for all modes.
+* “Mute” function.

-* Loudness control, Play and Pause, forward and backward songs or FM channels (in all modes).
+* Volume control, play and pause, forward and backward songs/FM channels.

-* Equalization presets for USB and SD modes.
+* EQ presets for USB and SD playback modes.
     * EQ 0: Normal.
     * EQ 1: Pop.
     * EQ 2: Rock.
     * EQ 3: Jazz.
     * EQ 4: Classic.

-* Manage your folders in the USB and SD memories with browse button.

-* RepeaRandom modes for the USB and SD memories with RPT button.
+* Use the X button to browse through in USB and SD mode.

-* Numeric buttons to select your
+* Repeat/random modes (RPT
+button).

+* Select a song or radio station using the number buttons (USB, SD and radioi FM modes).